rhysd/vim-color-spring-night/README.md

 `spring-night` is a low contrast calm color scheme for Vim.
 It's colored with deep blue background, shiny yellow foreground and *sakura*:cherry_blossom: text selection.

-- Both GUI 24bit colors and CUI 256 bit colors.
+- Both GUI/CUI 24 bit colors and CUI 256 colors.
 - Aware of running Vim on translucent window.
 - Enable to tweak contrast.
 - Optimized for many filetypes.
-- Support [vim-gitgutter][] and other some plugins.
+- Support [vim-gitgutter][] and other several plugins.
-- Support Neovim terminal ANSI colors.
+- Support Neovim/Vim (8.0.1685 or later) terminal ANSI colors.
-- Support Vim terminal ANSI colors (Vim 8.0.1685 or later).

 ## On gVim (MacVim)